-The AC API easily integrates with existing patient portals, survey systems and mobile apps to administer and score PROMIS and Neuro-QoL CATs and short forms.
-The AC API is used to operationalize access to HealthMeasures instruments for most of the implementations listed in section 6 below.
+The AC API easily integrates with existing patient portals, survey systems, and mobile apps to administer and score PROMIS and Neuro-QoL computer adaptive tests (CATs) and short forms.
+The AC API is used to operationalize access to HealthMeasures instruments for most of the implementations listed in Section 6 below.
 An annual license fee is required.
-For additional information please contact help@assessmentcenter.net.
+For additional information, please contact api@assessmentcenter.net.